daheenallwhite/daheenallwhite.github.io/about.md

 Plus, I am also highly interested in other development including iPad, WatchOS, and automation.
 &nbsp;

-If you share the same passion for iOS development or any other exciting opportunities in the tech industry, feel free to reach out to me.
+If you would like to share the same passion for iOS development or any other exciting opportunities in the tech industry, feel free to reach out to me.
 I'm always open to exploring new challenges and collaborations!
 &nbsp;

 #### ✉️